 PC2 follows the CLICS CCS standard which requires that input data files have names ending with the extension “.in” and that answer files have names ending with the extension “.ans”.
 Selecting a folder causes the system to load all data files and answer files matching those names from the selected folder into the system.
 If no such files are found, or if there is a mismatch between the number of data and answer files, the system displays an error message.

-Loading a set of input data and answer files means that when a problem is judged, it will be executed once for each input/answer file pair, and The results of each of these executions will be displayed for the judge (see the separate PC2 Judge’s Guide for details on the display of execution results to the judge).
+Loading a set of input data and answer files means that when a problem is judged, it will be executed once for each input/answer file pair (this is called a “run” in CLICS parlance, whereas PC2 uses the term “run” to mean the execution of ALL test cases associated with a submission).
+The results of each of these test case executions will be displayed for the judge (see the separate PC2 Judge’s Guide for details on the display of execution results to the judge).

 During judging, PC2 executes multiple test cases by processing the input data files in lexicographic order of file names.
 This means for example that a set of three input data files with the name “test1.in”, “test2.in”, and “test10.in” would be executed in the order “test1.in”, then “test10.in”, then “test2.in”.
 To avoid confusion in naming of input test data files, be sure to specify the names in the desired lexicographic order.
 (For example, put leading zeroes (e.g. “001”, “002”, “010”) in all numeric file name elements to keep “1” and “2” from being separated by “10”.)

+Starting with Version 9.8, PC2 supports the ability to merge CLICS-formatted sample and secret data files into a single set of test case files for execution.
+See the Appendix on The pc2tools Toolsuite for details.

 Defining Judging Type